difflog-project/bingo/README.md

    following files:

    1. `base_queries.txt`.
 This file contains the list of alarms reported by the analysis.
-Note that each alarm is reported as a tuple, rather than as an error message string.
-How these tuples map to the actual error message presented to the user is an analysis-specific design decision.
+Note that each alarm is listed in the form of a tuple, rather than as the warning message string presented to the user.
+Each tuple is of the form `RelName(v1,v2,v3,...,vk)`, for some relation name `RelName`, and where `v1`, `v2`, ..., `vk` are the fields of the tuple.
+However, note that this format is merely conventional: the only concrete requirements that Bingo makes are that each tuple is represented by a globally unique string, and that there are no spaces in this string.

       See the `base_queries.txt` file included with the `lusearch` example.
 This file contains a list of tuples of the form `racePairs_cs(x,y)`.
 Each of these tuples indicates a possible datarace between source location `x` and source location `y`.
-For example, the alarm tuple `racePairs_cs(15503,15503)` may be decoded into the following human-readable warning message: "The field access at line 116 of the method `add()` in the class `org.apache.lucene.analysis.CharArraySet` may have a datarace with itself."
+For example, the alarm tuple `racePairs_cs(15562,15645)` may be decoded into the following human-readable warning message: "There may be a datarace between the field accesses at line 40 of the file `org/apache/lucene/analysis/LowerCaseFilter.java` and at line 685 of the file `org/apache/lucene/analysis/Token.java`."
+The file `racePairs_cs.txt` contains the corresponding human-readable warning messages.
+In general, how the alarm tuples map to the actual warning message is an analysis-specific design decision.

-      Observe that each tuple is of the form `RelName(v1,v2,v3,...,vk)`, for some relation name `RelName`, and where `v1`, `v2`, ..., `vk` are the fields of the tuple.
-However, note that this format is merely conventional: the only concrete requirements that Bingo makes are that each tuple is represented by a globally unique string, and that there are no spaces in this string.
+      Of the 237 alarms in the `lusearch` example, only the four alarms listed in `oracle_queries.txt` are real bugs.
+Of course, when analyzing a new program, the user is unaware of which alarms are real bugs and which are false
+      positives: we can only provide `oracle_queries.txt` for the example problem because we have laboriously triaged each of the alarms.

    2. `rule_dict.txt`.
 Each derivation rule of the analysis is assigned a name, conventionally of the form `Rn`, for some number n.
 The `rule_dict.txt` file contains a mapping between the rule name and the underlying rule.
 Each line of this file contains an element of this mapping in the form `Rn: rule description`.
 This file is for human consumption only, and is not strictly required, and the format is not strictly regulated.

+   3.

 1. **Cycle Elimination (prune-cons):**